zainkashif1122/Complete-HTML-and-CSS-Course/README.md

 2. Open the files in your preferred code editor (Visual Studio Code, Sublime Text).
 3. Explore the HTML structure and corresponding CSS styles.
 Modify the code to gain hands-on experience with layouts, colors, and other design elements.

+> **Note:** Each `index` file is connected to its corresponding `style` file.
+For example, `index1.html` is linked with `style1.1.css`, and this pattern follows for all other `index` files.
+The number of the `index` file matches the number of its associated CSS file and other attachments.
+If you want to access the entire folder, you can download the [zip file](HTML&CSS) from the repository.

 ## 🛠 Technologies Used

 - **Language**: HTML, CSS